 Certainty entails knowing beyond a reasonable doubt that something is the case or reliable.
 Doubt is the exact opposite, involving that which is vague or unclear to one's mind.
 We need to doubt in order to obtain certainty.
-Discernment is the process of investigating presented options in any given scenario by eliminating all other possible choices to reach a final verdict on that which best corresponds with goodness and truth.
+Further, discernment is the process of investigating presented options in any given scenario by eliminating other possible choices to reach a final verdict on that which best corresponds with goodness and truth.
 If we learn to discern correctly, then we have a foundation on which to build in life.
 Things will make sense and have purpose.

-This site explores the Christian worldview and its implications on various topics.
-It contains in-depth analyses of theological concepts and biblical passages.
-As the Apostle Paul wrote, "...I obtained mercy, that in me first Jesus Christ might shew forth all longsuffering, for a pattern to them which should hereafter believe on him to life everlasting" (1 Timothy 1:16).
+Anchored in the mercy of God, this site offers detailed biblical exegesis and theological analysis of various topics.
+As the Apostle Paul proclaimed, '...I obtained mercy, that in me first Jesus Christ might shew forth all longsuffering, for a pattern to them which should hereafter believe on him to life everlasting' (1 Timothy 1:16).

 Saturday, September 23, 2017